27 Highly Readable Books to Jumpstart Your Reading Habit

 Jane Eyre

-I didn’t pick up Jane Eyre until about two years ago and I was surprised by how readable it was.
+When I finally picked up Jane Eyre, I was surprised by how readable it was.
 Jane is a strong female character and, despite the frustrating men around her, she usually manages to hold her own–no small feat in the constraints of her time.

 Rebecca